Why Granada is a great destination for digital nomads?

 Granada is an amazing city, rich in history and culture.
 There is a real buzz in the place and this helped me be more creative and productive during my stay in Granada.
 It has one of Spain’s most important Unesco World Heritage Site’s Alhambra Fortress and Palace which was just amazing to view everyday.
 Alhambra is only 5 minutes walk from the center of Granada.

 Easy To Reach

 Granada is easy and inexpensive to reach.
 Budget airlines such as Ryanair, Easyjet, Vueling and Aer Lingus all into fly to the region from anywhere in Europe.
-Always check Skyscanner for the cheapest possible flights.
-The two main airports in this region are Malaga (1 hour 40 min to Granada) and Sevilla (2 hour 40 min to Granada).
+The two main airports in this region are Malaga (1 hour 40 min to Granada) and Sevilla (2 hours 40 min to Granada).
 It only costs €13.72 one way from Malaga main bus station to Granada.
 This was the route I took to Granada.
-For more information check out my post “How To Book a Cheap Flight”.

 Granada is slightly cooler than the rest of the Costa del Sol during the summer.
 It is cooler because it is almost 700 meters above sea level and there is always a nice breeze.

 Granada also has a very diverse nightlife scene which caters for every budget.
 There are some very experienced and trendy cocktail and whiskey bars.
 On the other end of the scale, there are many drive/grungy/rock bars and these are normally very cheap.
 Check out Perro Andaluz Bar (The Andalusian Dog) below.
 This rock bar serves .4 draft beers for only €1.20, small shots for only 50 cent and €1.00 for a selection of mixed drinks.
 If you are looking for a concentration of bars, then Calle Prdro Antonio de Alarcon is the street for you.